Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Show a screen fade effect when the Super Tank uses its abilities.
 			// Note: The colors will randomly change between the colors set in the "Skin Color" and "Glow Color" settings.
 			// --
-			// Combine numbers in any order for different results.
+			// Add up numbers together for different results.
-			// Character limit: 3
 			// --
+			// Minimum: 0
+			// Maximum: 7
+			// --
-			// Empty: OFF
+			// 0: OFF
 			// 1: Show effect when the Super Tank uses its claw/rock attack.
 			// 2: Show effect when the Super Tank is hit by a melee weapon.
-			// 3: Show effect when the Super Tank uses its range ability.
+			// 4: Show effect when the Super Tank uses its range ability.
 			"Ability Effect"			"0"

 			// Display a message whenever the ability activates/deactivates.
 			// --
-			// Combine numbers in any order for different results.
+			// Add up numbers together for different results.
-			// Character limit: 3
 			// --
+			// Minimum: 0
+			// Maximum: 7
+			// --
-			// Empty: OFF
+			// 0: OFF
 			// 1: Display message only when "Acid Hit" is enabled.
 			// 2: Display message only when "Ability Enabled" is enabled.
-			// 3: Display message only when "Acid Rock Break" is enabled.
+			// 4: Display message only when "Acid Rock Break" is enabled.
 			"Ability Message"			"0"

 			// The Super Tank has this many chances out of 100.0% to trigger the ability.